vggadde/softram1/README.md

 2. cd softram1
 3. Execute "ssh-keygen", create a public private keypair called 'softramtest'
 4. Execute "aws configure --profile superhero"
-5. Execute "terraform apply".
+5. Execute "terraform init" and "terraform apply".
 Enter your full public IP(for example 100.16.175.109/32).
 This step will create the infrastructure (a VPC, subnets, route tables, internet gateway)
 6. Execute "ansible-playbook configure-all.yml" (this installs a jenkins server as a docker image, with configuration being pulled from one GIT repository, and a default build of a nodeJS application from a different repository)